stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/github-ssh/github-ssh.md

         -----END OPENSSH PRIVATE KEY-----
     ```

-1. Log in to SAAP, go to Adminitrator > Workloads > Secrets.
+1. Log in to SAAP, go to Administrator > Workloads > Secrets.
 Create a secret with yaml.

     ![secret with yaml](images/secret-yaml.png)